2016 Cyrus the Great Revolt: History

-Background

-The protests were caused by pre-Islamic nationalism and admiration for the fallen monarchy that previously ruled Iran and discontent for Iran's Islamic rule.

 Slogan and tactics

 Iranian protesters chanted slogans such as "Iran is our country, Cyrus is our father.
 The clerical rule is synonymous with only tyranny, only war", and "Freedom of thought cannot take place with beards.
 No Gaza, no Palestine, we will only sacrifice ourselves for Iran!"
 Many chants praised the former Pahlavi dynasty with many protesting in support of Iran's past monarchy of former Shah that was overthrown by the 1979 Revolution.
 Another chant was "Happy Birthday, O Prince!" referencing the Shah of Iran's son whose birthday was on October 31.

 Other slogans praised the late Shah of Iran Mohammad Reza Pahlavi and expressed anti-Arab sentiment.